Visyond/website-hugo/site/content/blog/spreadsheet-modeling-and-decision-making.md

 Model maintenance and updating is an ongoing process and can be as simple as updating a single value or adjusting dozens of formulae based on new requirements.

 This may sometimes feel tedious but do not let your guard down as the main purpose of an update is to improve the quality of the model, not to break it.
-[JPMorgan learned this the hard way](https://www.reuters.com/article/us-jpmorgan-risk/analysis-jpmorgan-to-be-haunted-by-change-in-risk-model-idUSBRE84H15120120518)after losing billions of dollars due to changes in its value-at-risk model.
+[JPMorgan learned this the hard way](https://www.reuters.com/article/us-jpmorgan-risk/analysis-jpmorgan-to-be-haunted-by-change-in-risk-model-idUSBRE84H15120120518) after losing billions of dollars due to changes in its value-at-risk model.

 If you are a single person who does the update, it is rather straightforward - you go in, make changes and test them.
 If you are using Excel, create a copy of the initial model and remember to have understandable naming convention and version control.